-Label must be a minimum of 100mm on each side.
+- Label must be a minimum of 100mm on each side. - Labels must be of "durable quality"

-- Mark this area with the class or, when assigned, the division number(s).
-For example, if using alcohol, class 3 would be indicated by writing 3 in place of . - If the name of the shipper or consignee is not shown elsewhere on the package, place it here in place of .
+Mark this area with the hazard class or, when assigned, the division number(s).
+For example, if using alcohol, class 3 would be indicated by writing 3 in place of .
+Hazard classes can be found in Section 14 of the Safety Data Sheet.

+If the name of the shipper or consignee is not shown elsewhere on the package, place it here in place of .